|

 shoulder, "as if someone drugged Elladan and took him away

 last night.
-Let us pray they got the dose right" he
+Let us pray they got the dose right," he added

-the entire city and I will join itGimli, Haldir, are you
+entire city and I will join itGimli, Haldir, are you with

 you need to restand you too, Elrohir.